Ch3lLIST4/CTF-Writeups-2021/Cyber-Apocalypse-2021/chals/Caas.md

 }
 ```

-Basically the application will take a user input as a `host` URL to use as a `curl` command argument in `CommandModel.php` to respond the host's content to the client.
+Basically the application will take a user input as a `host` URL argument to pass it to a `curl` command in `CommandModel.php` in order to respond the host's content to the client.
 As they used `escapeshellcmd()` to ensure that user execute only *one command*, we can exploit this using **Argument Injection** technique

 Firstly, I built up a shell to retrieve the exfiltrated file data from the vulnerable server